hagerbm/hagerbm/README.md

 ## About Me

 I'm a full-stack developer, I love tech and connecting with people.
 Always excited to learn and solve problems, I enjoy trying new things.
-When I'm not coding, you'll find me immersed in books, trying new recipes, watching home renovation and interior design shows, or learning new languages.
+When I'm not coding, you'll find me immersed in books, trying new recipes, or watching home renovation and interior design shows.

 - 👀 I’m interested in full-stack development, collaboration, learning, and building cool projects.